 Then there's how differently they're weighted in the US and the UK.
 There's greater emphasis on Cyber Monday in the US – it's arguably the country's biggest shopping event of the year, where it has overtaken Black Friday in terms of popularity for both retailers and consumers.
 In 2018, US sales online sales reached over $6bn on Black Friday and were just shy of $8bn on Cyber Monday.
 Cyber Monday Deals Week in the US extends the occasion throughout the rest of the following week.

 Most crucially, each is considered better for buying certain kinds of products, so read carefully: this next section could be crucial for your shopping strategy.

 Are the Cyber Monday deals as good as Black Friday?

 Tech deals are prolific on both days and across the weekend, but if you're after something big – a TV or a laptop, say – then your best bet is probably Black Friday, which is when big-ticket items usually receive the biggest discounts.

 Cyber Monday, meanwhile, is typically considered better for clothing bargains, with some fashion brands and retailers expected to run site-wide discounts rather than item-specific ones.
 It's also better for smaller products (stocking filler opportunity, anyone?) and for snapping up any last-ditch prices on remaining stock too.

-Invariably, another reason to buy on Black Friday rather than Cyber Monday – in this case sooner rather than later – is stock.
+Invariably, a reason to buy on Black Friday rather than Cyber Monday – in this case sooner rather than later – is stock.
 Retailers such as Amazon tend to set aside big inventories for products they expect to sell during the weekend, but you don't want to be caught out with a long delivery wait or, worse, a 'sold out' refusal.

 Our advice: if you see something you want at a discount you're happy with, buy it – especially if it's a flash deal as stock could be limited.